-Your fibroids check includes a detailed consultation with your chose specialist, a blood test (Ferritin, FBC) and a pelvic scan with Mr Athanasias or Ms McKenna.
+Your fibroids check includes a detailed consultation with your chosen specialist, a blood test (Ferritin, FBC) and a pelvic scan.
 You can find out the cost of a Fibroid Package here.

-To find out how our private fibroid specialist can help you, please telephone 020 7244 4200 for a confidential chat and to book an appointment at our clinic in London.
+To find out how our private fibroid specialist can help you, please telephone 020 7244 4200 for a confidential chat or book an appointment online.